security-force-monitor/research-handbook/source/index.rst

 About Security Force Monitor
 ============================

-The Security Force Monitor works to make police, military and other security forces around the world more transparent and accountable.

-Human rights researchers, journalists, advocates, litigators and others engaged in making security forces accountable face a common problem – a lack of clear, detailed information on those forces.
-Often, answering even simple questions can be difficult:

--  Who is in charge of the specialized anti-riot police unit?
--  What army unit has jurisdiction over what areas?
--  Where did this commander previously serve?
--  When was a particular police unit based in a specific city?
--  What was the command chain when a unit is alleged to have committed a human rights abuse?
+The Security Force Monitor supports activists and NGOs at the frontline of documenting human rights abuses by collecting and analyzing publicly available data to map the structures and hierarchy of security forces that are deliberately shrouded in secrecy and able to commit human rights abuses with impunity.

+Through extensive analysis of public records, we map the chain of command to establish links between senior commanders and human rights abuses carried out by individuals on the ground, revealing who was in command when those abuses occurred.

-There is a vast amount of public information on security forces around the world, but it is unstructured and scattered among a wide variety of sources, making it prohibitively costly for those engaged in public interest work to understand the security forces of a particular country.
+There is a vast amount of public information on security forces around the world, but it is unstructured and scattered among a wide variety of sources, making it prohibitively costly for those engaged in public interest work to understand the security forces of any country.
+Finding and structuring this information makes it possible to see the linkages between human rights violations and security force commanders through the chain of command.

-The Security Force Monitor aims to solve this problem and aid those working to make police, military and other security forces accountable.
-The Monitor analyzes and compiles public information to provide data on: the command hierarchy, location, areas of operation, commanders and the other linkages between units – all tracked through time.
-The Monitor’s mission and technical offerings have been developed to serve, and in consultation with, a wide range of civil society efforts.
+This Research Handbook details our Linkage data model and the methodology that guides the process of finding and structuring information into the Linkage data model.

 `More information about Security Force Monitor <https://securityforcemonitor.org>`__ can be found on our organizational website.

-This Research Handbook is a guide to investigating the structure, personnel, infrastructure, operations and connections to human rights abuses of security forces around the world.
-It provides detailed information about the methods, data and tools used by Security Force Monitor to do this.
-This Research Handbook is a work-in-progress and is updated during the course of the work of Security Force Monitor.

 Table of Contents
 =================